 Wooly Bear Caterpillar

 With a name like the Wooly Bear Caterpillar, you might think this guy would be soft and cuddly, but that’s not the case.
-It’s hair isn’t like wool at all.
+Its hair isn’t like wool at all.
 Instead, the hair is short and stiff.
-The hair’s color changes with every molt, becoming more red each time.
+The hair’s color changes with every molt, becoming redder each time.
 Found all over the United States, these caterpillars have many host plants such as aster, birches, clover, corn, elms, maples, and sunflowers.
 When it isn’t feeding on its host plants, you can find the Wooly Bear under bark or inside cavities of rocks and logs, hiding from the elements.
 They can travel up to a mile looking for the perfect place to hibernate.
 The Wooly Bear Caterpillar even has its own legend.
 These fuzzy creatures have a reputation for being able to forecast how harsh the coming winter will be.
-Though the theory is discounted by most scientists, legend has it that the wider the reddish brown sections on the Wooly Bear Caterpillar are, the more mild the winter.
+Though the theory is discounted by most scientists, legend has it that the wider the reddish-brown sections on the Wooly Bear Caterpillar are, the milder the winter.